 Guys like Hovater are a dime a dozen.
 Take this grab from the original NYT piece:

-Ask him how he moved so far right, and he declares that public discourse has become “so toxic that there’s no way to effectively lobby for interests that involve white people.”
+> > His political evolution — from vaguely leftist rock musician to ardent libertarian to fascist activist — was largely fueled by the kinds of frustrations that would not seem exotic to most American conservatives.
+He believes the federal government is too big, the news media is biased, and that affirmative action programs for minorities are fundamentally unfair. > > > > Ask him how he moved so far right, and he declares that public discourse has become “so toxic that there’s no way to effectively lobby for interests that involve white people.”
 He name-drops Murray Rothbard and Hans-Hermann Hoppe, architects of “anarcho-capitalism,” with its idea that free markets serve as better societal regulators than the state.
-And he refers to the 2013 science-fiction movie “Pacific Rim,” in which society is attacked by massive monsters that emerge from beneath the Pacific Ocean.
+And he refers to the 2013 science-fiction movie “Pacific Rim,” in which society is attacked by massive monsters that emerge from beneath the Pacific Ocean. > > > > “So the people, they don’t ask the monsters to stop,” he says.
+“They build a giant robot to try to stop them.
+And that’s essentially what fascism is.
+It’s like our version of centrally coming together to try to stop another already centralized force.” > >

 This is not, in fact, a terrible unusual trajectory.
 “Vaguely leftist” to “libertarian” to “fascist” is such a common evolution it could be mistaken for a Pokemon.
 This might take a little explaining, but I will try to keep it brief.